weekwood/box-ios-sdk-v2/COCOA-README.md

 ==========================

 This SDK provides access to the [Box V2 API](https://developers.box.com/docs/).
-It currently supports file, folder, and user operations.
+It currently supports file, folder, user, comment, and search operations.

 Sample applications are forthcoming.